Japan business leaders return to China seeking to bolster cooperation

-BEIJING, Jan 25 — An unusually large delegation of about 200 Japanese business leaders arrived in China this week to bolster economic relations in the first such visit in more than four years and in the face of geopolitical headwinds that have strained bilateral ties.
+BEIJING, Jan 25 — A delegation of about 200 Japanese business leaders and CEOs returned to China this week in their first visit since 2019 as they sought to bolster economic relations in the face of geopolitical headwinds that have strained bilateral ties.

 Japanese economic delegations had visited China every year since 1975, but those visits lapsed during the Covid-19 era when China largely shuttered its borders due to its stringent pandemic policies.

-During their visit this week, the Japanese business delegates, which included Masakazu Tokura, chairman of the powerful Keidanren, as the Japan Business Federation is known, are due to meet with Chinese Premier Li Qiang on Thursday.
+On Thursday, delegates from the powerful Keidanren, as the Japan Business Federation is known, and Japan-China Economic Association met Chinese Premier Li Qiang at the Great Hall of the People.

+“Premier Li Qiang said China-Japan relations are currently in a critical period of inheriting the past and ushering in the future,” Wang Wenbin, a Chinese foreign ministry spokesperson, told a regular news conference.

+“It is hoped that the Japanese economic community will actively exert an influence on win-win cooperation between China and Japan.”

 Ties between Japan and China have become strained after the world’s second- and third-largest economies clashed over issues from Japan’s release of treated radioactive water into the ocean to detention of Japanese citizens on suspicion of espionage.